 Diagnosis of athlete's foot

-If a person has athlete's foot, the hallmark signs and symptoms will usually make it evident.
-Sometimes, a doctor may want to rule out other conditions, such as dermatitis, psoriasis, or a low-grade skin infection.
+Athlete's foot can normally be diagnosed by observing the hallmark signs and symptoms.
+However, a doctor may want to rule out other conditions, such as dermatitis, psoriasis, or a low-grade skin infection.

 Treatments for athlete's foot